Laudato Si’ – On Care for Our Common Home (2015)

 Backstory: This was one of the most contentious of all of the Vatican documents with much of the initiative coming from the US church favouring secularism.
 As a result this was opposed (and still is today) by many conservatives favouring the involvement of the church in the state as was seen in Spain and Italy, and as the church had acted up until the early 20th century.

-The range and depth of Vatican documents goes beyond those listed here, to read more please see the main principles page.
+The range and depth of Vatican documents goes beyond those listed here, to read more please see the main themes page.